Energy Efficient Condo Recommendations From HOA Property Management

 How to Save Energy: Green Solutions for Your Condo

-Even if your condo is older and energy efficiency new construction isn’t an option, you can still help create energy efficient apartments and condos in your facility.
+Even if your condo is older and energy efficiency new construction isn’t an option, you can still help create energy efficient apartments and condos in your building.
 An obvious first step involves common areas.
-While management can only encourage changes in resident-owned units, they have much more leeway when dealing with common areas.
-While we will discuss some of these green solutions in more detail below, common energy-saving steps include installing:
+While management can encourage changes in resident-owned units, they have much more leeway with common areas.
+While we discuss some of these green solutions in more detail below, common energy-saving steps include installing:

 • High-efficiency lighting and ballasts